Blaize-Egelhof/P4-Genepool/README.md

         5. **Client Testimonials:**
            - As a first-time visitor, I can quickly view Reviews left by previous clients.
 This provides valuable insights into the experiences of others and helps me gauge the quality of services offered by Genepool.

+        6. **Requesting a Callback:**
+           - As a first-time visitor, I can use the "Request a Callback" button to reveal the callback form in order to submit a callback request.

    - #### Returning Visitor Goals

 1.  **Efficient Contact:**  - As a returning visitor, I want to quickly reach out to Genepool.
 Utilizing the "Get in Contact" feature allows me to efficiently access contact details for any follow-up inquiries or additional information.